People, fill up your tires!

 You don't know how to do it / You are intimidated by this / Your bike has weird valves

 This is nothing to be ashamed of.
-Millions of people just like you know nothing at all about putting air in bicycle tires.
+Millions of people just like you, regardless of political affiliation, age, gender or other factors, know nothing at all about putting air in bicycle tires.
 Hence, the need for this blog post.

 Our bike shop, and most other service-focused establishments, would be delighted to offer you a quick hands-on demonstration (though perhaps not during peak traffic hours mid-summer; aim for first thing in the morning instead).

 Position your bike so it is stable (use a kickstand, a wall or a friend), and rotate the wheel so that the valve is up off the ground.
 Remove the valve cap.
-If you have Presta valves (see above), make sure the valve is open before applying the pump.
-Secure the pump head around the valve and begin pumping.
+If you have Presta valves (see above), make sure the valve is OPEN before applying the pump nozzle.
+Secure the nozzle around the valve (usually by flipping out the lever at the pump nozzle so that it's roughly perpendicular to the nozzle) and begin pumping.
 If you encounter a lot of resistance, the pump head is not on properly.
 Remove it from the valve, reposition and try again.
-Fill up to recommended pressure.
+Fill up to recommended pressure (embossed on the sidewall of the tire).

 You are running late / Feeling lazy / Will do it next time

 We sympathize completely.
 We've all had these feelings before.
 But ask yourself, is it worth getting a flat?
-And just do it.
+No, it is not.
+So just do it.
 Do it now.